How to Improve Your School Playground While on a Budget

 11. Create Separate Play Spaces

 Sensory play equipment can encourage fun while appealing to various senses.
 Many children find sensory elements calming, especially if more traditional playground equipment or games leaves them overwhelmed.
 Numerous kids can enjoy sensory play components that stimulate sight, touch, hearing, and vestibular senses.
+Adding a separate sensory play area could be a great upgrade for your playground.

 12. Update Playground Furnishings to Create a Big Visual Impact